Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Conclusion

 \section{Conclusion}

-In this study, we have conducted a comprehensive analysis of state-of-the-art pedestrian trajectory prediction methods to assess their usability in real-world applications.
-Our evaluation focused on measuring the ADE and FDE metrics based on single trajectories, investigating the impact of individual timesteps within the motion history, and measuring the overall runtime for different scenario sizes.
+In this study, we have conducted a comprehensive evaluation of state-of-the-art pedestrian trajectory prediction methods when confronted with the requirements found in autonomous systems.
+Our analysis focused on measuring the ADE and FDE metrics based on single trajectories, investigating the impact of individual timesteps within the motion history, and measuring the overall runtime for different scenario sizes.
 Our findings demonstrate that Trajectron++ and Social-Implicit, which leverage graph-based interaction modeling, yield the most accurate results among the investigated architectures.
-Furthermore, we discovered that many models underutilize the available motion history, with the first two timesteps containing the most relevant information.
+Furthermore, we discovered that many models underutilize the available motion history with the majority of approaches only considering the first two timesteps.

-When considering the trade-off between accuracy and runtime, Social-Implicit demonstrates the best performance, ranking second only to the CVM.
-In all evaluated aspects, none of the models manage to surpass the CVM on the ETH/UCY dataset, highlighting that simple prediction methods remain competitive compared to learning-based approaches.
-Consequently, improvements can still be achieved on the given benchmark, with future research directions being the inclusion of spatial information, modifications in the training process or the utilization of additional datasets.